Vincent de Moor: Later career

 "Carte Blanche" by Veracocha, a collaboration between de Moor and Ferry Corsten, reached #22 in the UK chart.
 Ferry Corsten reportedly chose the name Veracocha after watching a TV program about the Incas.
 A further apparent favourite of Corsten's from this period is De Moor's remix of 2HD's "Sunflakes".
 The track featured on De Moor's second album Moor (2000), along with the singles "Shamu", "Between 2 Fires" and "Eternity (Forever)".
 2000 also saw the first release of "Fly Away", which went on to become De Moor's most successful single when it reached #30 in the UK in 2001.
 Some issues of this track were released under the pseudonym Emerald.

-In 2003, de Moor released the tracks "Crystal Clouds" and "Nexus Asia" as Questia.
+In 2003, de Moor released the tracks "Crystal Clouds" and "Nexus Asia".
 The following year, he released "Desdemonia" as Raster and "Grooveslide" and "Energy Reflect" as Flashbang.
 He is also known for his remixes, most notably of Tenth Planet's "Ghosts", De Bos's "On The Run", Armin van Buuren's "Communication" and Ayumi Hamasaki's "Fly High".

 In 2007, de Moor reworked two of his well-known tracks, "Flowtation" and "No Hesitation".
 His 2001 hit single, "Fly Away" was also re-released with new remixes by Sean Tyas and Cosmic Gate.
 He also reworked, "Sunflower" (a single originally from his Moor album) in 2008.
+This was his last official release.